johangithub/AFMAN11-217v1/chp6.md

 		+ 6.5.2.1.5.5.
 Select the published true final approach course as appropriate for the type of approach and aircraft equipment.
 For aircraft capable of displaying true heading, no further corrections to headings, courses or bearings are required.

-	+ 6.5.2.1.6.
-For aircraft not capable of displaying true north, instrument approaches in night or IMC are not authorized.
-If your aircraft does not allow selection of true north as a heading reference, use the following procedures when flying a true approach (Day, VMC Only):
+	+ 6.5.2.1.6. <strong><em>For aircraft not capable of displaying true north, instrument approaches in night or IMC are not authorized.</em></strong> If your aircraft does not allow selection of true north as a heading reference, use the following procedures when flying a true approach (Day, VMC Only):

 		+ 6.5.2.1.6.1.
 WARNING: In certain areas, magnetic heading indications may be unreliable or erratic.
 If magnetic heading indications are suspect, do not commence the approach.
 If already established on the approach and magnetic heading indications are suspect, execute a missed approach.

 		+ 6.5.2.1.6.2.
 WARNING: Flight director commands and CDI deflection may be grossly inaccurate on aircraft without a true heading source even with proper setup of courses, bearings, and headings.

 		+ 6.5.2.1.6.3.
 VOR and TACAN approaches.
-VOR and TACAN final approach courses do not require correction for magnetic variation.
-Dial in the true final approach course as depicted on the IAP.
-Although the CDI will be centered when on course, the bearing pointer will point to the true bearing to the station.
-When selecting a heading to fly to intercept/maintain the course, corrections for magnetic variation are required.
-Use the magnetic variation at the NAVAID the approach is based upon.
+VOR and TACAN final approach courses do not require correction for magnetic variation. <strong><em>Dial in the true final approach course as depicted on the IAP.</em></strong> Although the CDI will be centered when on course, the bearing pointer will point to the true bearing to the station. <strong><em>When selecting a heading to fly to intercept/maintain the course, corrections for magnetic variation are required.
+Use the magnetic variation at the NAVAID the approach is based upon.</em></strong>

 		+ 6.5.2.1.6.4.
 NDB Approaches.
 NDBs cannot be oriented to true north.
-ADF needles always display relative bearing to the station.
-Corrections for magnetic variation must be applied to the published bearing(s).
-When selecting a heading to fly to intercept/maintain the published bearing, corrections for magnetic variation are also required.
+ADF needles always display relative bearing to the station. <strong><em>Corrections for magnetic variation must be applied to the published bearing(s).</em></strong> When selecting a heading to fly to intercept/maintain the published bearing, corrections for magnetic variation are also required.
 Use the magnetic variation at the NAVAID the approach is based upon.

 		+ 6.5.2.1.6.5.
 ILS and Localizer Approaches (includes LDA, SDF, and LOC BC).
 Localizer signals emanate along a fixed path along the final approach course and cannot be oriented on true north.
 CDIs always indicate position relative to the final approach course regardless of what is dialed into the CSW.
 However, selection of the correct final approach course is critical to insuring consistent cockpit indications of position relative to the final approach course.
 When selecting a course to dial in, corrections for magnetic variation must be applied to the published front course to insure consistent cockpit indications while on final approach.
 When selecting a heading to fly to intercept/maintain the published final approach course, corrections for magnetic variation are also required.
 Use the magnetic variation at the airport.